hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-diagnosticreport-intro.md

 The following are supported usage scenarios for this profile:

-- Query for a specific diagnostic report such as an electrocardiogram (ECG) or full blood count (FBC).
+- Query for a specific diagnostic report such as an electrocardiogram (ECG) or full blood count (FBC)
 - Query for category of diagnostic report (e.g. all cardiology reports)
 - Record or update a diagnostic report for a patient